Guy Shrubsole with research by Chris Gordon-Smith17 Mar 2020

 In summary: there is potential to double England’s tree cover, by:

-- Growing trees on a further 3 million acres of Grade 4 land in more remote areas.
+- Growing trees on 3.5 million acres of poor-quality Grade 4 land - protecting valuable farmland, peat bogs and all other Priority Habitats.

 - Expanding agroforestry on farms across the country, adding a further 700,000 acres of trees.

-- That gives a total of 4.7m acres – 15% of England’s land.
-Adding that to the 10% of England that’s already wooded gives 25% tree cover.
+- That gives a total of 4.2 million acres – 13% of England’s land.
+Adding that to the 10% of England that’s already wooded gives 23% tree cover.

 - Figures for hectares are also given below.